What Does BMS Mean? Learn Teen Texting Terms of 2018 and More

 Parenting is a rewarding job, but it can also be challenging, especially in today's digital age.
-Especially when it comes to teen texting code terms which seem to change from day to day.
+Especially when it comes to teen texting code terms which seem to change daily.
 However, by learning the secret language of teens and knowing what your kids are talking about, you can be aware of any possible issues.
-With this information you can have those important conversations about what is appropriate and what is not when it comes to digital citizenship and life in general.
+What does BMS mean?
+What does PMOYS mean?
+Are these phrases and shorthand you, as a parent, need to be concerned with?
+With this information, you can have those important conversations about what is appropriate and what is not when it comes to digital citizenship and life in general.
 Here are some teen texting code terms you may see your child using.

 Snapchat Texting Code